milesj/boost/docs/cli.md

 the provided default value.
 Like configuration above, options can be defined declaratively or imperatively, with option types being passed to the 1st `Command` generic slot.

-There are 5 decorators to choose from when defining options (in the example below), all of which are defined on a class property, where the property name becomes the option name.
+There are 5 `Arg` decorators to choose from when defining options (in the example below), all of which are defined on a class property, where the property name becomes the option name.
 For example, a property of `save` would become the `--save` option.
 Depending on the decorator, they support many [option settings](./args.md#options), excluding `type` and `description`, which are inferred, and `default` which comes from the property value.